KlinkeLab/CellNetwork_2020/README.md

 ## **Hardware Recommendations:**
 The code contained in this repository requires only a standard computer to run, however, the amount of RAM required will be defined by the desires of the use.
 For low level performance, 2 GB of RAM should suffice.
 For optimal performance, a minimum of 16 GB of RAM and 8 Cores with 2.9 GHz/core is recommended.
 These specifications match the laboratory computer specifications that the code was tested on.

-The runtimes below were generated with a computer above recommended specs (32 GB of RAM and 8 cores at 3.59 GHz/core).
-The additional processing power did not appear to significantly affect runtimes compared to recommended specs.
+The runtimes below were generated with a computer with the optimal specifications (16 GB RAM and 8 Cores @ 2.9 GHz/core) and an internet download speed of 791 Mbps.
 ## **Software Recommendations:**
 * Computer Operating System: Tested on Windows 10, version 21H2
 * The code was originally written using R version 3.6.3. along with a corresponding version of RStudio.
 Most recent testing done using R version 4.1.0 and RStudio version 1.4.1717